William Lyon Mackenzie King: Housing

 The Federal Home Improvement Plan of 1937 provided subsidized rates of interest on rehabilitation loans to 66,900 homes, while the National Housing Act of 1938 made provision for the building of low-rent housing.
 Another Housing Act was later passed in 1944 with the intention of providing federally guaranteed loans or mortgages to individuals who wished to repair or construct dwellings through their own initiative.

 Agriculture

 While King opposed Bennett's Canadian Wheat Board in 1935, he accepted its operation.
 However, by 1938, the board had sold its holdings and King proposed returning to the open market.
 This angered Western Canadian farmers, who favoured a board that would give them a guaranteed minimum price, with the federal government covering any losses.
 Facing a public campaign to keep the board, King and his minister of agriculture, James Garfield Gardiner, reluctantly extended the board's life and offered a minimum price that would protect the farmers from further declines.
+Also, from 1935 onwards, measures were carried out to promote prairie farm rehabilitation.
+Also, in 1945 a Farm Improvement Loans Act was introduced that provided for bank loans for purposes such as land improvement and the repair and construction of farm buildings.